 Location: Lebua at State Tower, 1055 Silom Road, Bangrak

 Open: Daily 6.00pm to 1.00am

 If you’re looking for other (cheaper) options, there is a great list here.
-Also good to note that a lot of the rooftop bars have stricter dress codes: closed shoes and long trousers for men.
+Also, good to be aware that a lot of the rooftop bars have stricter dress codes: closed shoes and long trousers for men.

 Sampeng Location: Soi Wanit 1, Khwaeng Chakkrawat, Khet Samphanthawong, Krung Thep Maha Nakhon 10100, Thailand